AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 In Haskell and ML-related literature, this is called "impredicative instantiation" or "impredicative polymorphism", and there it means being able to instantiate metas with implicit function types (denoted `∀ (a :: k). t` in Haskell).
-This "impredicative" is orthogonal to impredicativity in type theory, the former notion is a property of an elaborator, the latter is a property of a universe in a theory (being closed under arbitrary products).
+This "impredicative" is orthogonal to impredicativity in type theory.
+The former notion is a property of an elaborator, the latter is a property of a universe in a theory (that is, being closed under arbitrary products).

 There is extensive literature.
 Examples: